bertinshawd/LambdaValidate/README.md

 Basically just the core components, with some extensions that make no change to the core components.
 This is to prevent namespace pollution.
 While this could be used with a static field, the scope of the instance members used for validation would not be available, so it's not advisable.

-Because Java7 does not have a lambda function notation, but does have anonymous class closures, you need to implement the `SelfValidator` methods manually.
+Because Java7 does not have a lambda function notation but does have anonymous class closures, you need to implement the `ConstraintFunction` interface manually for each constraint.
+Additionally the lack of a mechanism to allow default behaviour of methods means that the `SelfValidate` interface needs to be manually implemented.

 ```java